Ben Tulfo: BITAG

-According to Ben Tulfo, the concept of BITAG was conceived during a Maundy Thursday (March 28) vacation at the Plantation Bay in Mactan, Cebu, back in 2002, with the unique idea of a documentary reality (often shortened as “docu-reality”) show.
+According to Ben Tulfo, the concept of BITAG was conceived during a Maundy Thursday (March 28) vacation at the Plantation Bay in Mactan, Cebu in 2002, with the unique idea of a documentary reality (often shortened as "docu-reality") show.

 He then formed BST Tri-media Production (Now known as BITAG Media Unlimited Incorporated) to produce BITAG as a block timer.
-Its official launch was on September 14, 2002, a date often mistaken by fans and former production staff to be its original “anniversary”.
+Its official launch was on September 14, 2002, a date often mistaken by fans and former production staff to be its original "anniversary".
 The show was then aired on ABC Channel 5 (Now TV5).
 BITAG focuses on ensnaring criminals and their modus operandi with elaborate documentation, surveillance and hidden cameras, often with coordination with the authorities.
 They also feature drug raids in coordination with the Philippine Drug Enforcement Agency and other law enforcement elements.
+As producer, director and host of BITAG, Tulfo stated that he considered the program to be "not a job[...] but a way of life.
+I am and I will always be a ronin, or a masterless warrior.
+I am not at the mercy of the networks unlike other hosts."

 The show ran for 2 years on ABC5.
 Ben was then offered a primetime slot together with a co-production contract by Intercontinental Broadcasting Corporation (IBC-13) back in 2004.
 After signing the contract immediately, Bitag began airing on its first episode with IBC-13, and gained a large following in Philippine television.

 For eight years, BITAG ran strong at IBC-13 and UNTV.
 Ben's Bahala si Tulfo was eventually reformatted into BITAG Live.
-In 2010, ABS-CBN's The Filipino Channel (TFC) wanted to show BITAG on their channel, and was subsequently offered a timeslot for BITAG to be shown overseas.
+In 2010, ABS-CBN's The Filipino Channel (TFC) wanted to show BITAG on their channel and was subsequently offered a timeslot for BITAG to be shown overseas.

 As of 2011, BITAG and BITAG Live were still airing on their respective channels.
 BITAG was with IBC-13, while BITAG Live aired in the morning on UNTV.